offline171/basicconcealedvacations/basicconcealedvacations-specs.md

 - Session management and persistence

 #### Vacation Management
-- Placeholder
+- Allow contributers to add vacation sites to the website's database
+- Let users view the entire database list
+- Have each vacation site have some (minimal) information about itself
+- Bookmark vacation sites (find a short name for these)
+- Allow users to view all their bookmarked vacation sites
+- Likely mostly reuse the UI between the main vacation site list and the bookmarked one

 #### UI/UX Requirements
 - Responsive design for mobile and desktop devices
 - Intuitive, clean user interface
 - Dark/light mode toggle
-- Drag-and-drop functionality for task reordering
-- Keyboard shortcuts for common actions

 ### 2.2 Non-Functional Requirements

 #### Performance
 - Page load time under 2 seconds
-- Task operations (create, update, delete) should complete within 1 second
+- Bookmarks should register within 1 second (no idea if databases are realistically this fast)

 #### Security
 - Secure password storage (hashed and salted)